iac-io/myiac/charts-dns/startup-daemonset/README.md

 For `startup-daemonset` to run the following is required:

 - A API key and email address for Cloudflare
-- A Kubernetes secret present in the cluster, holding the API key
+- A Kubernetes secret present in the cluster, holding the Cloudflare API key

 ```
 myiac createSecret --secretName cloudflare-api-key-sec --literal CF_API_KEY=xxx